 Like all workers lesbian and gay workers need a living wage.
-When workers struggle for better wages - or against attacks on jobs for that matter - lesbians and gays must join that fight and, on the lines of LGSM, take that fight out amongst the than and gay 'community' seeking to rally those pressed for their sexuality to the cause of those plotted and oppressed by capital at work.
+When workers struggle for better wages - or against attacks on jobs for that matter - lesbians and gays must join that fight and, on the lines of LGSM, take that fight out amongst the lesbian and gay "community" seeking to rally those oppressed for their sexuality to the cause of those exploited and oppressed by capital at work.

-for a national minimum wage linked to the of living and set at the level of the average dostrial wage.

-Against all wage restraint.
-For the protection wages against inflation by wage rises in line with rises in the cost of living as determined by committees of workers and their families.

-\mathbb{V} For real equal pay, for equal work for women.
-And inequality of pay suffered by many lesbians.
+- For a national minimum wage linked to the cost of living and set at the level of the average industrial wage. - Against all wage restraint.
+For the protection of wages against inflation by wage rises in line with rises in the cost of living as determined by committees of workers and their families. - For real equal pay, for equal work for women.
+End all inequality of pay suffered by many lesbians.